bsgreenb/Open-Textbooks/README.md

 You'll see in the content/ folder that I included api.php.
 That's a REST API that you can use to verify that the scraping is working correctly.
 See the comments at the top of that file for the GET parameters it takes.

-##Documentation ==
+## Documentation

 See the Wiki which explains clearly how all the scrapers work, and how they avoid the anti-scraping techniques employed by the 6 major bookstore website technologies.
 Additionally, it explains how to add new schools for every bookstore type.
+I've also added a section on the legality of the scrapers (IMPORTANT DISCLAIMER: I AM NOT A LAWYER AND I AM NOT RESPONSIBLE FOR YOU FOLLOWING THE LEGAL OPINIONS IN THERE.)

-== Open-Source Volunteering Opportunities ==
+## Open-Source Volunteering Opportunities

 There's a lot of ways this project could be improved.
 Some of these tasks don't even require coding skill.